 Annex A: Lua Specification

-The content of this annex was extracted from [b-Lua 5.1], and it is reprinted here with approval of the authors.
+The content of this Annex was extracted from [b-Lua 5.1], and it is reprinted here with approval of the authors.

 A.1 The language

 A.1.1 Used Notation

 The language constructs are explained using the usual extended BNF notation, in which {a} means 0 or more a's, and [a] means an optional a.
 Keywords are shown in bold, non-terminals are shown in the standard document font, and other terminal symbols are also shown in the standard document font, but enclosed in single quotes.
 The complete syntax of Lua can be found at the end of this manual.